Kyrgyzstan: Since 2020

-In October 2020, widespread protests erupted in response to disputed parliamentary election results, leading to the annulment of the elections and the resignation of President Sooronbay Jeenbekov.
+In October 2020, widespread protests erupted in response to disputed 2020 parliamentary election results, leading to the annulment of the elections and the resignation of President Sooronbay Jeenbekov.
 Amid the unrest, Sadyr Japarov, a nationalist politician previously imprisoned, was released and subsequently appointed as interim president and prime minister.
 His rapid ascent to power was facilitated by parliamentary approval under contentious circumstances.
 In January 2021, Japarov was elected president in a landslide victory.

-Following his election, President Japarov initiated a series of constitutional reforms aimed at shifting the country's governance structure from a parliamentary to a presidential system.
-A referendum held in January 2021 approved these changes, granting the president expanded powers, including the authority to appoint judges and diminishing the role of parliament.
-Critics labeled the new constitution the "Khanstitution," expressing concerns over the potential for authoritarian rule.
+Following his election, Japarov initiated a series of constitutional reforms aimed at shifting the country's governance structure from a parliamentary to a presidential system.
+A referendum in January 2021 approved these changes, granting the president expanded powers, including the authority to appoint judges and diminishing the role of parliament.
+Critics labeled the new constitution the "Khanstitution", expressing concerns over the potential for authoritarian rule.

 The period also witnessed increased pressure on independent media and civil society organizations.
-In 2024, the Kyrgyz government implemented measures to intimidate and silence journalists and critics.
+In 2024, the government implemented measures to intimidate and silence journalists and critics.
 The Supreme Court ordered the closure of a leading investigative media outlet, sentencing two journalists to prison terms and placing two others on probation for their reporting.
 Additionally, a "foreign representatives" law came into effect in April 2024, imposing strict government oversight on NGOs receiving foreign funding.

 Kyrgyzstan's longstanding border disputes with neighboring Tajikistan escalated into violent clashes, notably around the town of Batken in 2021 and 2022, culminating in a six-day conflict in September 2022.
 In March 2025, Presidents Japarov and Emomali Rahmon of Tajikistan signed an agreement to demarcate their shared border, aiming to resolve the territorial conflicts and reopen transportation links that had been closed since the 2022 clashes.

 In December 2024, President Japarov dismissed Prime Minister Akylbek Japarov, who had served since 2021, citing a transfer to another position.
 First Deputy Prime Minister Adylbek Kasymaliyev was appointed as acting prime minister.